 Required Skills and Experience

-- Some nonprofit experience with demonstrated ability to anticipate next steps, take initiative, exercise discretion, and apply sound judgment
+- Some nonprofit experience preferred, with demonstrated ability to anticipate next steps take initiative, exercise discretion, and apply sound judgment

-- Must be flexible, highly organized and have a proven ability to juggle multiple and competing tasks and demands and impeccable follow-up and attention to detail
+- Must be flexible, highly organized and have a proven ability to juggle multiple and competing tasks and demands with impeccable follow-up and attention to detail

 - High level of interpersonal skills and discretion to handle sensitive and confidential situations